catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ## 0. About

-Website [link](http://linuxcommand.org/tlcl.php) - Creative Commons license, free for download
+Website [link](http://linuxcommand.org/index.php) - Creative Commons license, free for download.

-*Version: 19.01 - Fifth Internet Edition*
+See also additional resources and "adventures.

 ## 1. Shell notes and Linux intro